mlopsdeadinside/CA5/README.md

 When the container starts, an automatic execution of the work.js script takes place.
 It adds test data and initialises the MongoDB collections.

+## Run the application
+1. build and run the mongo db image
+2. build and run the flask app image
+3. docker build -t flask-app-img .
+4. docker run -d --name flask-app-container -p 5000:5000 flask-app-img
+4. open the browser and go to http://localhost:5000/